 The Mach-E has an impressive range and fast charging

-Every Mach-E costs over £40,000, meaning it’s no longer eligible for the government grant for electric cars.
+The Mach-E costs more than £40,000, meaning it’s no longer eligible for the government plug-in car grant for electric cars.
 It is, however, competitive with most rivals until cheaper electric SUVs arrive.
 Running costs will also be impressively low, with Ford's own estimates anticipating that a typical owner will save around £750 a year on fuel alone.

 Ford Mustang Mach-E MPG & CO2

 Just like the Tesla Model Y and Volkswagen ID.4, Ford is offering a choice of battery sizes to accommodate for the different lifestyles and budgets of potential owners.
-The more expensive version has an 88kWh usable capacity, giving a WLTP range of up to 379 miles with rear-wheel drive, dropping to 336 miles if a dual-motor, four-wheel drive setup is fitted.
+The more expensive version has an 88kWh usable capacity, giving a range of up to 379 miles with rear-wheel drive, dropping to 335 miles if you spec a dual-motor, four-wheel-drive setup.

-On paper, this compares favourably with the VW ID.4, which has a 324-mile range from its largest 77kWh battery.
+On paper, this compares favourably with the VW ID.4, which has around 310 miles of range from its largest 77kWh battery.
 Crucially, it also beats the range figures of the Tesla Model Y which posts a maximum of 314 miles in Long Range guise.
 Of course, we'll be keen to see how close the Mach-E comes to its official figures when we get to drive it for longer.

-The more affordable 68kWh (usable) battery provides a range of up to 273 miles with two-wheel drive, dropping to 249 miles with a dual motor, four-wheel drive setup.
+The more affordable 68kWh (usable) battery provides an official range of up to 273 miles with two-wheel drive, dropping to 248 miles with a dual motor, four-wheel drive setup.
 Like all pure-electric cars, the Mach-E will benefit from free VED car tax and ultra-low Benefit-in-Kind for company-car drivers, along with perks like free access into cities and low emissions zones including central London.

 Both the Mustang Mach-E Standard Range and Extended Range sit in group 37 out of 50, while the Extended Range with dual motors and First Edition cars sit in group 40.
 This is high for a Ford SUV (the Ford Kuga sits in groups 10 to 21), but competitive with other high-performance electric models.
 For instance, the Jaguar I-Pace sits in group 49, while the Tesla Model 3 is in groups 48 to 50.